jxnblk/blog/src/pages/blog/design-graph.md

 these things should all *just work* with other tools like [Blocks UI][].
 In the future, imagine if there are VS Code and Figma plugins, documentation generators, static analysis tools, and more that follow the same Design Graph schema so that the component library you have today gets a whole lot better over time.
+I want this imaginary future.

 ## What is this for?

-The Design Graph is meant to help answer some common questions when implementing design systems, such as:
+Beyond a larger ecosystem effect, the Design Graph is meant to help answer some practical questions when implementing design systems, such as:

 ### *What should we call this?*